oracle/oracle-database-operator/docs/dbcs/provisioning/scale_down_dbcs_system_shape.md

 ## Sample Output

-[Here](./scale_down_dbcs_system_shape_sample_output.log) is the sample output for scaling down the shape of an existing OBDS System deployed in OCI using Oracle DB Operator OBDS Controller.
+[This log file](./scale_down_dbcs_system_shape_sample_output.log) is an example output log file for scaling down the shape of an existing OBDS System deployed in OCI using Oracle DB Operator OBDS Controller.